-We have become so blinded by the polarization and tribalization of American politics that we cannot see another person as anything but an ideology to be despised and defeated.
-In the politics of 2017 America, humanity has been replaced by hate.
-Both sides have undoubtedly contributed to the decay, but it’s up to each of us individually to turn the tide.
+Hatred and fear are increasingly drowning out humanity and friendship.
+Basic decency has given way to demagoguery.
+Rancor has replaced relationships.
+We have become so blinded by the polarization and tribalization of American society that we often cannot see another person as anything but an ideology to be despised and defeated.

-Pearce Godwin, President and Founder of Listen First Project
+Pearce Godwin, President, Founder & CEO of Listen First Project